Signing Your Name and Handwriting If You Are Blind or Have Low Vision

 A friend, family member, or store clerk can line up the signature guide with the writing line, which will allow you to sign your name independently in the writing space.
 If you have low vision, this type of signature guide is usually black or darker-colored and provides good contrast with white or light-colored paper.

-The signature guide shown here has a key chain attached.
-You can find this guide, along with a variety of rigid and flexible signature guides in Sources of Products for Independent Living on this website.
+You can find this guide, along with a variety of rigid and flexible signature guides in Sources of Products for Independent Living in the VisionAware Directory of Services.

 Create Your Own Signature Guide